adrianapintod/bvjniicx/README.md

 3. Make your changes
 4. Push to your branch and create a pull request

-### How to run OpenWebUI uisng the fine-tuned model
+### How to run OpenWebUI using the fine-tuned model

 To run please first install the `huggingface-hub[cli]`